The Brief History of Kanban

 Their unique production system laid the foundation of Lean manufacturing or simply Lean.
 Its core purpose is minimizing waste activities without sacrificing productivity.
 The main goal is to create more value for the customer without generating more costs.

 From Japanese, Kanban is literally translated as sign board or visual signal.
 The simplest Kanban board has three columns – “Requested”, “In Progress” and “Done”.
-If it is constructed and functioning properly, it would serve as an information radiator, as it shows where the bottlenecks are in the process and what keeps the workflow from going smooth.
+When constructed, managed and functioning properly, it serves as a real-time information repository, highlighting bottlenecks within the system and anything else which might get in the way of smooth working practices.

 The 4 Core Principles of Kanban

-David J. Anderson (a recognized thought leader on the adoption of Lean/ Kanban for knowledge work) has formulated the Kanban method as an approach to incremental, evolutionary process and systems change for knowledge work organizations.
+David J. Anderson (a pioneer in the field of Lean/ Kanban for knowledge work) has formulated the Kanban method as an approach to incremental, evolutionary process and systems change for knowledge work organizations.
 It is focused on getting things done and the most important principles can be broken down into four basic principles and six practices.

-Kanban doesn’t require certain setup and can be overlaid over an existing workflow or process to bring issues to light.
+Kanban’s versatility allows it to be introduced incrementally, and sympathetically, to all types of organization without fear of over-commitment or ‘culture shock’.
 This makes Kanban easy to implement in any type of organization as there is no need for you to make sweeping changes right from the start.

 Principle 2: Agree to Pursue Incremental, Evolutionary Change